HomeDing/homeding.github.io/AvailabeElements.md

 | | Detect noise using a microphone |
 | Rotary | Imput element that creates actions based on a rotary encoder.
 | LiquidCrystalElement | use a Arduino Standard LCD with HD44780 chip as display | LiquidCrystal_PCF8574
+| BME680 | Input Element to read DBME680 sensor data with temperature, humidity and preassure and create actions.

 ## Supported Displays